What does the National Agricultural Statistics Service (NASS) do?

 How much does the National Agricultural Statistics Service spend?

-The National Agricultural Statistics Service’s federal spending in FY 2024 was higher than in FY 1980.
+The National Agricultural Statistics Service’s federal spending in FY 2025 was lower than in FY 1980.

-The National Agricultural Statistics Service’s share of federal spending in FY 2024 was higher than in FY 1980.
+The National Agricultural Statistics Service’s share of federal spending in FY 2025 was lower than in FY 1980.

 How many people work for the National Agricultural Statistics Service?